 3. Brudet (Fish Stew)

-Brodet is heavenly divine soul dish, a must try while in Dubrovnik.
+Brodet is a heavenly divine soul dish, a must-try while in Dubrovnik.

 4. Peka (Dishes Under The Bell)

 The bell is a traditional way of preparing dishes in Dalmatia.
-Most common dishes that are made under the bell are lamb, veal, octopus or squid and all types of vegetables, especially potatoes.
+The most common dishes that are made under the bell are lamb, veal, octopus or squid and all types of vegetables, especially potatoes.

 Also, homemade bread can be baked under the bell and it is delicious.

 Food prepared this way has a really special aromatic flavor and cannot be compared to anything else.